blitzdotcs/FX-Engine-Legacy-Repo/README.md

 This is the repository for Friday Night Funkin' Test Engine.
 A modification of a game originally made for Ludum Dare 47 "Stuck In a Loop".

+# NOTE

+* I AM NOT IN THE FNF COMMUNITY I'M JUST CONTINUING THIS TO LEARN MORE ABOUT HAXE.

 # Features of Test Engine

 - Ghost Tapping